Set It Off (band): Cinematics (2012–2013)

-Duality (2014–2016)
+Duality and Kerr's departure (2014–2016)

-On January 2, 2014, Equal Vision Records announced via YouTube that Set It Off would record an album with John Feldmann, which would be released October 14, 2014.
+At the start of the year 2014, Equal Vision Records announced via YouTube that Set It Off would record an album with John Feldmann, which would be released on October 14.
 The band recorded the album in Los Angeles with several producers, including Brandon Paddock, Tommy English, and Matt Appleton.
-A music video for "Why Worry" was filmed at St. Mark's Church in-the-Bowery in Manhattan on August 21, 2014, using fans as extras.
+A music video for "Why Worry" was filmed at St. Mark's Church in-the-Bowery in Manhattan on August 21, using fans as extras.
 That August, it was announced that the band would be supporting Black Veil Brides on their headline Black Mass Tour through October and November, joining Falling in Reverse and Drama Club.
-The first single off the album was released on September 9, 2014.
+The first single off the album was released on September 9.
 The album was included at number 5 on Rock Sound's "Top 50 Albums of the Year" list.
+The release of the album led to several music videos which, in order of release, are: "Tomorrow", "Ancient History", "Forever Stuck In Our Youth", "The Haunting", and the title track "Duality".

 2014 also saw Set It Off featured on Fearless Records' Punk Goes Pop 6, on which the band covered Ariana Grande's "Problem".

-On February 25, 2015, the band announced they would be playing at the Vans Warped Tour '15 on the Journeys shoe stage.

-On March 2, 2015, a music video for "Ancient History" was released, featuring actress Chelsea Mee.

-May 20, 2015, Set It Off announced that Austin Kerr would no longer be a part of the band, Kerr subsequently went on to pursue a solo hip hop career.
+The band announced in February 2015 that they would be playing at the Vans Warped Tour '15 on the Journeys shoe stage.
+In May, Set It Off announced that Austin Kerr would no longer be a part of the band following sexual assault claims.
+Kerr subsequently went on to pursue a solo hip hop career.
+One month later, Set It Off released their fourth EP Duality: Stories Unplugged, which contains 5 acoustic renditions of songs from Duality and one original song titled "Wild, Wild World".

-On July 4, 2015, a music video for "Forever Stuck in Our Youth" was released.

-In November 2015, Fearless Records released the album Punk Goes Christmas: Deluxe Edition, still featuring Set It Off's original song "This Christmas (I'll Burn It to the Ground)".
+Fearless Records released the album Punk Goes Christmas: Deluxe Edition in November 2015, still featuring Set It Off's original song "This Christmas (I'll Burn It to the Ground)".

-On January 13, 2016, a music video for the album's title track, "Duality," was uploaded to YouTube.

-On March 22, 2016, the band announced it would be playing at the Vans Warped Tour for the second year in a row, this time on the main stage.
+The band announced in March 2016 that they would be playing at the Vans Warped Tour for the second year in a row, this time on the main stage.

-Upside Down (2016)
+Upside Down (2016–2017)

 The band released its album Upside Down on October 7, 2016.
 It doubled Dualitys first-week sales.

-Additionally, the band released both music and lyric videos for their song “Life Afraid.”
+Additionally, the band released both music and lyric videos for their song "Life Afraid."